Trekking Poles-Are they worth it?

 - Your arms are only so long and you can tell by the photo if you are holding the camera at arms length.
-Use the poles in conjunction with some sort of adaptor such as the Stickpic
+Use the poles in conjunction with some sort of adaptor to hold your camera

-- I have had knee issues my whole life so can’t blame my age for this issue.
-I can walk all day uphill and on flat terrain but my knees complain when I walk down hill.
+- I have had knee issues my whole life so can’t blame my age for this one.
+I can walk all day uphill and on flat terrain but my knees complain when I walk downhill.
 Trekking poles make a huge difference.
-One of the early studies on pole use found that using poles going downhill reduces the compressive force on the knees by up to 25%.
+One of the early studies on pole use found that using poles (two) going downhill reduces the compressive force on the knees by up to 25%.
 I can definitely vouch for this one

-- Excellent for pushing plants out of the way and fending of animals if there is no other option
+- Excellent for pushing plants out of the way and fending off animals if there is no other option

 - Test the ground to see how stable it is

 - How often have you stepped on what looks like solid ground only to sink ankle deep into mud.
 I’m sure many of you can relate to this!
 The poles act as a prod just to make sure